ENCCS/openmp-gpu/content/gpu-architecture.rst

 .. figure:: img/HardwareReview.png
    :align: center

 Accelerators are a separate main circuit board with the processor, memory, power management, etc., but they can not operate by themselves.
 They are always part of a system (host) in which the CPUs run the operating systems and control the programs execution.
-CPU acts as a main processor, controlling the execution workflow.
 This is reflected in the programming model.

 GPU Autopsy.
 Volta GPU
 ~~~~~~~~~~~~~~~~~~~~~~